Locynaeh/minutaria/README.rst

 Nothing except Python 3 and modules from the standard library, currently only *datetime*, *curses* for the ncurses interface.

+Use
+---

+minutaria.py module contains a basic term example. minutaria_curses.py is the basic ncurses interface.

 License
 -------